Naharlagun

 Naharlagun is a town situated in the foothills of the Himalayas in the Indian state of Arunachal Pradesh.
 It falls in and is administered as a part of Itanagar Capital Complex.

 Geography

-It is at an altitude of 155 m from sea level.
+It is at an altitude of 155 m above sea level.
 Surrounded by mountains, Naharlagun is a city which sees annual long monsoon rains.
 The weather is sub-tropical, with hot and humid summer and temperate winter.

 Demographics

 As of 2011 India census, Naharlagun had a population of 36,158.
 Males constitute 53% of the population and females 47%.
 Naharlagun has an average literacy rate of 69%, higher than the national average of 59.5%: male literacy is 74%, and female literacy is 62%.
 In Naharlagun, 15% of the population is under 6 years of age.